g7mzr/db-php/docs/31_API_Admin.md

 /**
  * Function to drop the database user for the application *
- * @param string $username The name of the database user *
+ * @param string $username The name of the database user.
+ *
- * @return boolean true if user dropped WEBTEMPLATE Error otherwise *
+ * @return boolean true if user dropped.
+DB Error otherwise *
  * @access public
  */